frontendfolks/frontendfolks.github.io/_posts/2016-06-30-Enterprise-UI-Framework.md

 * jQuery-style remoting
 * A wrapper over gadgets.io.makeRequest supplying a cleaner and more common interface for Ajax calls
 * Cookie storage
-* Cookie storage and retrieval on a gadget by gadget basis
+* Cookie storage and retrieval on a widget by widget basis
 * Performance
 * Conversion of proxied remote calls into direct calls if possible
 * Common styling
 * Loading of screens, standard icons, common CSS